 You’ll have a 2:1 degree in a relevant science subject.
 A 2:2 may be acceptable depending on the degree and your references.
-We also accept graduates in Medicine.
-If your degree is not science based, you may be accepted if you can demonstrate a sound underpinning knowledge in the biosciences, to meet the demands of the programme.
+We also accept graduates in medicine.
+If your degree is not science-based, you may be accepted if you can demonstrate a sound underpinning knowledge in the biosciences, to meet the demands of the programme.

 Months of entry

 This course will give you a good understanding of the fundamentals of human nutrition.
 You’ll learn research skills and techniques.
 It will prepare you for a career in research, the food industry, academia, community nutrition and nutrition consultancy.
 On graduation, students can apply for direct entry to the UK Voluntary Register of Nutritionists (UKVRN) as Registered Associate Nutritionists (ANutr).

 You’ll work independently on your research project, with guidance from an academic.

-There is a written examination at the end of most modules.
-The research project is assessed by a written dissertation.
+There is a written examination at the end of some modules.

 Information for international students